mstanka/ms-lea-gallery/README.md

+# Art Gallery

+- static site regenerated using GatsbyJS
-# GatsbyJS - Prismic - Graphql
+- query data from Prismic using Graphql
+- dark mode